sepehrmn/sepehrmn/README.md

 ## Expertise

 I use Python and its ecosystem daily but you can find the full list of technologies I use below.
 I use C/C++ for deployment when performance is needed but I'm currently working on using Rust instead.
 Actively improving my serverless developer expertise with Azure and a bit of AWS.
+My most important skill is picking up a new tech/language rapidly and learning fast.

 <table>
 <tbody>